Tom Holland

-Thomas Stanley Holland (born 1 June 1996) is an English actor.
-He is the recipient of numerous accolades, including a BAFTA Award and three Saturn Awards.
-Holland's leading films have grossed over $9.9 billion worldwide, making him one of the highest-grossing film actors of all time.
-He was featured on the Forbes 30 Under 30 Europe list of 2019.
-(Note: Attributed to multiple references.)
+Thomas Stanley Holland (born 1 June 1996) is a British actor.
+His accolades include a BAFTA Award as well as two Critics' Choice Awards nominations.
+He is the highest-grossing lead actor of all time.

-Holland's career began at the age of nine when he enrolled in a dancing class.
-A choreographer noticed him and arranged for him to audition for a role in Billy Elliot the Musical at London's Victoria Palace Theatre.
-After two years of training, he secured a supporting part in 2008.
-Later that year, he was upgraded to the title role, which he played until 2010.
-Holland made his film debut in the disaster drama The Impossible (2012) as a teenage tourist trapped in a tsunami; he received critical acclaim and a nomination for the Goya Award for Best New Actor.
-Holland then decided to pursue acting as a full-time career, appearing in How I Live Now (2013) and playing historical figures in the film In the Heart of the Sea (2015) and the TV miniseries Wolf Hall (2015).
+Holland's career began at age nine when he enrolled in a dancing class, where a choreographer noticed him and arranged for him to audition for a role in Billy Elliot the Musical at London's Victoria Palace Theatre.
+After two years of training, he was promoted to the lead role of Billy Elliot, which he played from 2008 to 2010.
+Holland made his film debut as a voice actor on the British dub of the Japanese animated film Arrietty (2011).
+He made his on-screen debut playing a tourist in the disaster drama The Impossible (2012), for which he received a London Film Critics Circle Award for Young British Performer of the Year.
+After this, Holland decided to pursue acting as a full-time career, appearing in How I Live Now (2013), In the Heart of the Sea (2015) and The Lost City of Z (2016).

-Holland achieved international recognition playing Peter Parker/Spider-Man in six Marvel Cinematic Universe (MCU) superhero films, beginning with Captain America: Civil War (2016).
-The following year, Holland received the BAFTA Rising Star Award and became the youngest actor to play a title role in an MCU film in Spider-Man: Homecoming.
-Its sequels, Far From Home (2019) and No Way Home (2021), each grossed more than $1 billion worldwide; the latter became the highest-grossing film of the year.
-Holland played another action film role in Uncharted (2022), and also expanded to play against-type roles in the crime dramas The Devil All the Time (2020) and Cherry (2021).
-Holland has additionally directed the short film Tweet (2015) and voiced roles in animated features, including Spies in Disguise (2019) and Onward (2020).
+Holland achieved international recognition playing Peter Parker / Spider-Man in seven Marvel Cinematic Universe (MCU) superhero films, beginning with Captain America: Civil War (2016).
+The following year, Holland received the BAFTA Rising Star Award and became the youngest actor to play a title role in an MCU film when he starred in Spider-Man: Homecoming (2017).
+He reprised the role in the film's sequels Far From Home (2019), No Way Home (2021) and Brand New Day (2026).
+Holland played against-type roles in the crime dramas The Devil All the Time (2020) and Cherry (2021), and starred in the big-budget films Uncharted (2022) and The Odyssey (2026).

+Holland had voice roles in the animated features Spies in Disguise (2019) and Onward (2020).
+On television, he had roles in the BBC historical miniseries Wolf Hall (2015) and the Apple TV+ psychological thriller limited series The Crowded Room (2023).
+He returned to the stage as Romeo in the West End revival of Romeo and Juliet (2024).
+Holland is married to Zendaya, his co-star in the Spider-Man films.